pema99/rust-path-tracer/README.md

-# rust path tracer
+# Yet another path tracer

-Messing around with rust-gpu and compute shaders written in Rust again.
+GPU accelerated using compute shaders, but everything is written in Rust - both the GPU and CPU code.
+Uses `rust-gpu` to transpile Rust code to SPIR-V, and then uses `wgpu` to execute that SPIR-V. Pass feature flag `oidn` to enable denoising.
+Requires OpenImageDenoise to be installed.

 ![](image.png)